Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 Let us now study the cases where $\ca$ are associated with theories whose $\Spec\neq \Z,2\Z+1,2\Z$.
 In these cases, \eqref{eq:to-be-checked} generally do not hold; leading to the failure of associativity of $\ca$.
 Then, to restore associativity at one loop, we can introduce axionic currents, which are Koszul dual to the bulk axion field $\vartheta$.
 Recall that we have introduced axionic field $\vartheta$ subjected to the constraint $\p\vartheta=0$ to render holomorphic twistorial theories anomaly-free (on-shell) via Green-Schwarz anomaly cancellation mechanism in Subsection \ref{sec:anomaly-cancellation}.

 \paragraph{Axionic currents.} As usual, there will be certain axionic interactions with the defect.
 (See e.g. \cite{Costello:2022upu,Bittleston:2022jeq} for previous work.)
-Note that even though we have only one type of axion bulk field $\vartheta$, or rather its source $\varrho$ where (by virtue of holomorphic Poincar\'e lemma)
+Note that even though we have only one type of axion bulk field $\vartheta$, or rather its source $\varrho$ where

 it, nevertheless, induces two new axionic higher-spin currents, say $\tU$ and $\tV$, on the defect.
-This amounts to the enlargement of the chiral higher-spin algebras $\ca$ associated with anomalous twistorial higher-spin theories.
 This will be explained shortly below.
+For now, we write \eqref{eq:axion-BVaction} as